vim-advent-calendar/vimways.org/content/2019/indentation-without-dents.md

 endfunction
 ```

-We use [`:setlocal`][cmd-setlocal] to only set [`'indentexpr'`][opt-indentexpr] in the current buffer.
+We use [`:setlocal`][cmd-setlocal] to only set `'indentexpr'` in the current buffer.
 While this has to be done once per buffer, it suffices to define `GetMatlabIndent()` only when running the script for the first time.
 Thus we check and only define the function when necessary (remember to comment out when iteratively developing!).
 For now we will have the code stick to the left margin by always returning an indentation of zero spaces for every line.

 Later we are going to want to return other indentations than zero.
-To honor the user’s choice of [`'shiftwidth'`][opt-shiftwidth], the number of spaces to use per indent step, we’ll shift focus to indentation levels and therefore return `indentlvl * shiftwidth()` instead, which is also easier to reason about.
-(Sidenote: [`shiftwidth()`][func-shiftwidth] is a simple wrapper around the user option [`'shiftwidth'`][opt-shiftwidth], that takes care of some intricacies such as using [`'tabstop'`][opt-tabstop] when [`'shiftwidth'`][opt-shiftwidth] is zero.)
+To honor the user's choice of [`'shiftwidth'`][opt-shiftwidth], the number of spaces to use per indent step, we will shift focus to indentation levels and therefore return `indentlvl * shiftwidth()` instead, which is also easier to reason about.
+(Sidenote: [`shiftwidth()`][func-shiftwidth] is a simple wrapper around the user option `'shiftwidth'`, that takes care of some intricacies such as using [`'tabstop'`][opt-tabstop] when `'shiftwidth'` is zero.)

 So how do we actually obtain the indentation level?
 Well, this is obviously going to depend a lot on the language.
 In the existence of some official style guide, trying to make indentation conform to that would be a great idea.
 Here I have tried to mimic the MATLAB R2018b editor.
-Let’s start with what a naïve implementation could look like:
+Let's start with what a naïve implementation could look like:

 ```vim
 let prevlnum = prevnonblank(v:lnum - 1) " Get number of last non-blank line